Resources

 Search

 If the intention is good, the levels and paths are good.
-If the intention is bad, the levels and paths are bad, Since everything depends on intentions, Always make sure they are positive.
+If the intention is bad, the levels and paths are bad, Since everything depends on intentions it is important that we make them positive.

 Interview with Kyabje Khyentse Rinpoche